It’s civic engagement. It’s political awareness.

 The College Convention brings together students from a variety of educational backgrounds—from public, private, homeschool, and charter high schools to technical schools and colleges—to engage in the political process in an exciting, hands-on, and unique way.

 As NEC students watch the political process unfold, they also come face to face with deeper ways to engage in their studies and pursue their careers goals.
-From bachelors programs in Communication Studies, History, Political Science, and Psychology to a fully online Master’s in Public Policy, NEC students apply their classroom experiences in real-world ways.
+From bachelors programs in Communication Studies, History, Political Science, and Psychology to a fully online Master’s programs, NEC students apply their classroom experiences in real-world ways.

 New England College is proud to be the only college in New Hampshire to host a primary convention for students.
 Parents and educators are encouraged to attend.